kemapak/factorial-tdd/factorial-tdd.md

 	```

 ---

 - Lastly we need to split the tests for MathUtil.isWholeNumber and MathUtil.factorial into separate test suites.
 Please keep in mind redundancy in testing is a good thing, so all the tests that apply to whole numbers will be copied into whole number suite.
 Please see `/test/MathUtil.test.js` and `/src/MathUtil.js` for final versions.

 ## Final thoughts
 Unit tests are the heart and soul of software development.
 I would highly recommend [xUnit Test Patterns: Refactoring Test Code, by Gerard Meszaros](https://www.informit.com/store/xunit-test-patterns-refactoring-test-code-9780131495050) if you want learn the testing design patterns.
 Test code will get messy and just like any code needs affection, time and refactoring.
-Finally we all software engineers are indebted to [Kent Beck](https://www.kentbeck.com) for TDD and yes "Good code matters"!
+Finally we are all software engineers are indebted to [Kent Beck](https://www.kentbeck.com) for TDD and yes "Good code matters!".

 ---

 1. [Clean Code: A Handbook of Agile Software Craftsmanship, by Bob "Uncle" Martin](https://www.informit.com/store/clean-code-a-handbook-of-agile-software-craftsmanship-9780132350884) -- Chapter 3, Function

 2. [Refactoring: Improving the Design of Existing Code, 2nd Edition, by Martin Fowler.](https://www.informit.com/store/refactoring-improving-the-design-of-existing-code-9780134757599) -- Extract Functions.